JoseGarcia-Txst/SodokuSolver/README.md

   Author: Jose A Garcia -  12/19/19 Version 1.0

   Purpose: The Purpose of this program is to introuduce the topic of Dynamic Progamming.
   This progam will compute the correct output BUT in O(n^2).
-This took about 5 hrs to code.

   Learned: I learned the process of backtracking and how long it takes to compute, EX: i had input the "hardest Sodoku puzzle" and I got no answer.
 At first i stopped the code and looked for potential errors.